 Student Expectations:

 Students are expected to be respectful at all times.
+Fitzgerald High School defines respect as the ability to show regard and consideration to oneself and others.
+This definition includes, but is not limited to the following:

+1. Using appropriate language at all times.

+2. Handling possessions and property with care.

+3. Allowing and encouraging others to express their views appropriately.

+4. Maintaining self control by exhibiting appropriate social behaviors.

 Students are expected to attend a weekly consultation with their course instructor.
 Students may choose to work on their E2020 course work while they are waiting for their consultation time with the instructor.
 The E20-20 lab will be open on Mondays and Thursdays from 2:45pm until 4:15 pm.
 Students are welcome to use the school library any day after school to work on their E2020 course.
 The library is open until 4:30 pm.
 Cell phones must be turned off while in the E2020 lab and the school library.